Scleroderma is a disease that affects the whole body. It can cause the skin, joints, and internal organs to thicken and stiffen.

 - Diarrhea or problems passing stool

 |Copyright © Nucleus Medical Media, Inc.|

 The doctor will ask about your symptoms and health history.
-Your answers and a skin exam will point to scleroderma.
-You may also have:
+A physical exam will be done.

-- Pain and swelling
+- Ease pain and swelling

-- Narrowed blood vessels
+- Widen blood vessels

 Scleroderma Foundation http://www.scleroderma.org